Black Girls Hike empowers women to explore, connect, and build community

 Image: Sebastian Barros

-In 2019, following a traumatic accident and a diagnosis of PTSD, UK-native Rhiane Fatinikun was determined to find a positive outlet for her wellbeing.
+In 2019, following an unexpected accident and a diagnosis of post-traumatic stress disorder (PTSD), UK-native Rhiane Fatinikun was determined to find a positive outlet for her wellbeing.
 She turned to hiking as a way to reconnect with nature and heal.
 Inspired by the desire to create a supportive space for Black women like herself, Rhiane launched an Instagram account and organized her first hike, inviting others to join.
 Fourteen women showed up, and from that small gathering, Black Girls Hike (BGH) was born.
 Since then, the group has grown exponentially, with hundreds of Black women coming together over the years to explore the outdoors and build community.

 Countering the lack of representation in the outdoors and hiking industry, BGH aims to provide a safe space for Black women, regardless of their experience level, to discover a love for the outdoors.
 Although she recalls having no experience reading maps or navigating in the early days of BGH, Fatinikun has grown from reluctant group leader to experienced hike coordinator as the group expanded over the years.
 BGH intentionally focuses on hiking routes that are manageable for beginners, making outdoor activities more accessible and inclusive.
 This approach is designed to welcome women who might otherwise feel deterred or intimidated by outdoor activities.